cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## Q1.
 New column with the number of days since the invoice was generated

-We take as the reference for counting the days the date of the last invoice included in the data.
+We take, as the reference for counting the days, the date of the last invoice included in the data.

 ```
-In [5]: max_date = max(df['InvoiceDate'])
+In [5]: max_date = df['InvoiceDate'].max()
    ...: max_date
 Out[5]: Timestamp('2011-12-09 12:50:00')
 ```

-Next, we subtract the invoice dates from the reference date.
-The new columns has a special data type, `timeDelta64`.
+We subtract the invoice dates from the reference date.
+The new column has a special data type, `timeDelta64`.
+This data type is used for the difference between two datetime values.

 ```
 In [6]: df['Diff'] = max_date - df['InvoiceDate']